thep1geon/bonsai/README.md

 a "usable" OS.
 This all seems really ambitious, but I think its important to have tangible goals to reach for.

+#### What's in a name?

+The idea is to name everything (each subsystem and other utilities) after trees.

+##### Bonsai OS

+- Kernel and various subsystems

+    - Willow   -> Kernel

+    - Ash      -> Shell (Funny accronym for (A)nother (SH)ell which is something
+                        I've been wanting to do for a while now)

+    - Fir      -> File System

+    - Cypress  -> Memory Manager for the kernel

+- Outside of the kernel stuffs

+    - Sakura   -> Display Server

+    - Spruce   -> Text Editor

 ### Dependencies

 - nasm